Note:

 # View the logs of the service.

-Step 2 (Recommended): Review the release notes for the target N3uron version to identify any breaking changes that might affect your current configuration.
+Step 2 (Optional): Review the release notes for the target N3uron version to identify any breaking changes that might affect your current configuration.

 Note: